 A student has one opportunity to reschedule a detention, and it must be rescheduled with administration prior to 2:45 p.m. on the date the detention was initially scheduled for.
 If the student does not reschedule the detention prior to this date and time and they do not attend the entire detention, they will be considered "skipping" and progressive discipline will be applied which may result in a one day out of school or in school suspension.
 Any such suspension will be in accordance with district guidelines on suspension and expulsion.
+Students who demonstrate a repeated pattern of skipping detention may lose privileges at school including but not limited to dances, sporting events, and fine arts performances.

-- Students are required to have coursework with them - Students are not to communicate with each other unless given special permission to do so - Students are to remain in their designated seats at all times unless permission is granted to do otherwise - Students are not allowed to sleep - No radios, cards, or other recreational articles shall be allowed in the room - No food or beverages shall be consumed except water - Transportation to and from shall be the responsibility of the student
+- Students are required to have coursework with them - Students are not to communicate with each other unless given special permission to do so - Students are to remain in their designated seats at all times unless permission is granted to do otherwise - Students are not allowed to sleep - No radios, cards, or other recreational articles shall be allowed in the room - · No food or beverages shall be consumed except water - Transportation to and from shall be the responsibility of the student